jasonchuacodes/dev-notes/Backend/Database/Prisma/Pagination.md

   orderBy: { id: 'asc' }, // optional sorting
 })
 ```

+## seek-based pagination

-- `seek-based pagination` - uses a unique identifier (foreign key) for the data to fetch the next set of results.
+Seek-based pagination uses a unique identifier (foreign key) for the data to fetch the next set of results.

 ```js
 const chunkSize = 10 // number of items per chunk const lastItemId = 50 // unique identifier of the last item in the previous chunk